alefore/weblog/zettelkasten.md

 and including numbers as well as lowercase characters (e.g., `0b9.md` is my note about the city of Macau).
 This seems to work well for me.

-With this schema I can create a total of (10 + 26)³ = 45e3 notes, which I think suffices.
+With this schema I can create a total of (10 + 26)³ > 46e3 notes,
+which I think suffices.
 If I ever reach that limit, that will mean I've been very successful with my Zettelkasten; I can, at that point, adopt uppercase characters, which would increase the namespace to 238e3 notes.
+Or add a fourth digit (1.7e6).
 As of 2023-09-02 I'm still far from that, though: the last note I've created is `2hp.md` (the 3227th note).

 I have a symbolic link `index.md` which points to my main entry point note (note